 There are some important pieces of equipment that you never want to be on the ice without:

-Skates – Hockey skates are, of course, a vital piece of equipment for playing ice hockey.
+Skates – Hockey skates are a vital piece of equipment for playing ice hockey.
 The right fit is essential.
 If you are new to the sport, ask more experienced players to recommend a pro shop that can fit you properly.
-Try as many brands as needed until you feel comfortable in the boot; otherwise, playing will not be enjoyable.
-While it is not usually possible to test drive a particular pair on the ice before buying, you may find a used pair or a fellow player with similarly sized feet who is willing to let you try his.
+Try as many brands as needed until you feel comfortable in the boot.
+If the boot is uncomfortable playing will not be enjoyable.
+While it is not usually possible to test drive a pair before buying, you may find a used pair.
+Or find a fellow player with similarly sized feet who is willing to let you try theirs.

 The right boots will last for years, so don’t skimp on price.
 Once you find the right pair, make sure to get the blades sharpened regularly according to the pro shop’s advice.

 Helmet (cage recommended/visor minimum) – Helmets are required to protect the head from falls and from flying pucks.
 A good helmet will allow you to really get into the game without fear of concussions, dental injuries, and cuts and bruises to the face.
-Get help in selecting the right size and secure the chin strap tightly to keep it from sliding during play.
+Get help in selecting the right size, and secure the chin strap tightly to keep it from sliding.

-Hockey helmets are available with or without a cage and/or a visor, and some have both.
+Hockey helmets are available with or without a cage and/or a visor.
 It is highly recommended that you purchase a helmet with a full cage.
 Remember that Shinny USA games include players of variable skill levels, and even the most experienced players sometimes lose control of the puck or their stick.
 Having full protection at all times can only help!

 Elbow pads – Elbows are extremely sensitive, and unfortunately they often are the body part to break your fall as you are learning to skate.
 Hockey elbow pads are made of stiff plastic and are designed to protect and stabilize the joint.
-They are easy to adjust via Velcro straps, and they offer effective protection from falls as well as impact from a puck, which can be excruciatingly painful without padding.
+They are easy to adjust via Velcro straps, and they offer effective protection from falls.
+Also, absorbing impact from the puck, which can be excruciatingly painful without padding.

-Hockey Pants – Hockey pants offer extra protection in the kidneys, tailbone, hips, and thighs, which is helpful if you are still working on the basics and beyond.
+Hockey Pants – Hockey pants offer extra protection in the kidneys, tailbone, hips, and thighs.
+This is very helpful if you are still working on the basics and beyond.